espritrats-cloud/LSCMRC-Entry-Form/README.md

 ##  Project structure

+## Files

-- `index.html` – main entry form used by exhibitors
+- `index.html` – live show entry form (used by GitHub Pages)
-- `test.html` – (optional) test page for trying out UI/changes before changing the main form
+- `test.html` – development/test copy.
+Changes are tested here first, then copied into `index.html` when confirmed.

 ---